-Anne Weiss, Director of Assessment
+H. Anne Weiss, Director of Strategic Measurement and Impact

 A self-described geek for all things related to tracking, monitoring, assessing or evaluating campus-community engagement, Anne Weiss, is here to help you think strategically about data collection, analysis, and the use of (new) information for planning and improvement.